What does a Archivist do?

 Archivist Job Description Sample

 The Archivist is responsible for managing, organizing, and preserving the organization's historical records and documents.
-This role involves ensuring the integrity and accessibility of archival materials while maintaining accurate records and documentation.
+This role involves ensuring the integrity and accessibility of archival materials while adhering to established archival practices and standards.

 Responsibilities: